• Skip to primary navigation

 You're not just saving dinner; you're taking it to the next level.

-For a delicious, mild-tasting fish to make for dinner, tilapia is usually a great choice.
+For a delicious, mild-tasting fish to make for dinner, tilapia is usually a great choice - see tilapia side dish ideas for dinner that pair well.

 But what if you can't find tilapia or you're just looking for something different?
 Here are five of the best substitutes for tilapia.